jwenz723/website/content/_index.md

 12/2015 - 09/2018

-I created and maintained applications (primarily in C# and Go) that are responsible for monitoring the stability of the Nice inContact platform.
+I created and maintained applications (primarily in C# and Go) that are responsible for monitoring the stability of the NICE CXone platform.
 If an internal service required monitoring that was not possible with one of our existing solutions then I would build a custom solution.
 I also managed and configured our BMC TrueSight, Prometheus, and Grafana monitoring tools.
 I developed methods of delivering production telemetry that are still heavily depended on.
 I gained a strong knowledge of what it takes to operate production services and how to effectively produce